 With 11 rating options, the 0-to-10 scale gives a true average rating (5).
 Unbalanced rating scales, by contrast, have midpoints that can’t be selected, such as 5.5 for a 1-to-10 scale.
 It’s important to offer a true “average” option so respondents can indicate when something was neither exceptional nor poor.

 Technically speaking, a balanced scale can be considered an interval measurement while an unbalanced scale cannot.
 Some people would argue you can only compute a true average with an interval (balanced) scale.
-I’m not sure it’s fair to say a 0-to-5 scale can’t give you a true average, but we love averages, so I’ll go with it.
+We’re not sure it’s fair to say a 0-to-5 scale can’t give you a true average, but we love averages, so we’ll go with it.

 Benefit 3: Increased variability and differentiation